microsoft/fit-on-fhir/README.md

 Note: More detail on the following functions can be found in the /src directory README [here](./src/README.md).

 * Identity Function: Authenticates users and authorizes retrieval of the user's data from Google Fit
-* Sync Event Function: Periodically runs and retrieves user ID's for data to sync
+* Sync Event Function: Periodically runs and retrieves user IDs for data to sync
 * Publish Data Function: Pulls data from Google Fit and syncs/publishes it to FHIR server

 #### Key Vaults